 To register to attend the Annual Meeting online by webcast you must submit proof of your proxy power (legal proxy) reflecting your Equinix, Inc. holdings along with your name and email address to Computershare.
 Requests for registration must be labeled as "Legal Proxy" and be received no later than 5:00 p.m., Eastern Time, on June 12, 2020.
-You will receive a confirmation of your registration by email after we receive your registration materials.
+You will receive a confirmation of your registration BY ORDER OF THE BOARD OF DIRECTORS, to the Camp Peter Van Camp by email after we receive your registration materials.
 Requests for registration should be directed to us at the following: